terrencetec/kontrol/docs/source/how_to_use_kontrol.rst

 All aforementioned funtionalities are detailed in Chapter 6 and 8 in Ref.
 [1]_.
-These methods solve the static optimal control problem for a seismic isolation system they you can find example usages of them in the :ref:`Tutorials`.
+These methods solve the static optimal control problem for a seismic isolation system.
+And, you can find example usages of them in the :ref:`Tutorials`.